lionelchg/Markdown2LaTeX/README.md

 ## Convert

-To convert markdown files along with the macros:
+To convert markdown files along with macros defined in KaTeX:

 ```shell
 md2latex -f markdown_filename -m macros_filename
 ```

 A demo is provided in the `example/` folder.
-Go into the folder and execute:
+Go into the folder and execute

 ```shell
 md2latex -f example.md -m macros.md